The Vineyard School library

-By looking at the needs and wants of our children, families and staff our aim is to co-create a non-classroom space that transforms the school experience outside of lesson time and enables a richer reading culture.
+By looking at the needs and wants of our children, families and staff we aim to co-create a library service that transforms the school learning, teaching and social experience and enables a richer reading culture.

 Our library should inspire, encourage self-learning, enable discovery and feed curiosity.
 Read more here.